Rondane National Park

-Rondane National Park (Rondane nasjonalpark) is the oldest national park in Norway, having been established on 21 December 1962.
+Rondane National Park (Rondane nasjonalpark) is the oldest national park in Norway, established on 21 December 1962.
 The park is located in Innlandet county, in the municipalities of Dovre, Folldal, Sel, Nord-Fron, Sør-Fron, Stor-Elvdal, and Ringebu.
 The park contains ten peaks above 2000 m, with the highest being Rondeslottet at an altitude of 2178 m.
 The park is an important habitat for herds of wild reindeer.

 The park was enlarged in 2003, and now covers an area of 963 km2.
 Rondane lies just to the east of the Gudbrandsdalen valley and two other mountain areas, Dovre and Jotunheimen are nearby.
 Dovre National Park lies a very short distance to the north of this park.

 Geography

 Rondane is a typical high mountain area, with large plateaus and a total of ten peaks above 2,000 m.
 The highest point is Rondeslottet ("The Rondane Castle") at an altitude of 2,178 m.
 The lowest point is just below the tree line, which is located at approximately 1000 to 1100 m above sea level.
 The climate is mild but relatively arid.
-Apart from the white birch trees of the lower areas, the soil and rocks are covered by heather and lichen, since they lack nutrients.
+Apart from the white birch trees of the lower areas, the soil and rocks are mostly covered by heather and lichen, due to a lack of nutrients.
 The largest mountains are almost entirely barren; above 1500 m nothing but the hardiest lichens grow on the bare stones.

 The mountains are divided by marked valleys through the landscape; the deepest valley is filled by Rondvatnet, a narrow lake filling the steep space between the large Storronden–Rondeslottet massif and Smiubelgen ("The blacksmith's bellows").
 The central massif is also cut by "botns": flat, dead stone valleys below the steep mountain walls of the peaks.
 Generally, Rondane does not receive enough precipitation to generate persistent glaciers, but glacier-like heaps of snow can be found in the flat back valleys.

 At the centre of the park lies the lake Rondvatnet, from which all the peaks above 2000 m in elevation can be reached in less than one day's walk.
-In this central region and north of it, the altitude is quite high compared with the flatter plateaus of the south.
+In the central and northern regions, the altitude is relatively high compared with the flatter plateaus of the south.
 Rondane has ten peaks over 2,000 m including: